redhat-developer/kam/docs/journey/day1/README.md

 $ git push -u origin master
 ```

-This should initialize the GitOps repository, this is the start of your journey
+This will initialize the GitOps repository and is the start of your journey
 to deploying applications via Git.

 ## Bringing the deployment infrastructure up

-We'll bring up our deployment infrastructure, this is only necessary at the start,
+We'll bring up our deployment infrastructure, this is only necessary at the start.
-the configuration should be self-hosted thereafter.
+The configuration will be self-hosted thereafter.

 ```shell
 $ oc apply -k config/argocd/